James Craig (police chief): Chief of the Detroit Police Department (2013–21)

+Violent crime

-In his first year as chief, homicide cases made a modest drop from 332 to 300 between the years 2013 and 2014.
+In his first year as chief, homicide cases made a ten percent drop, from 332 to 300, between the year 2013 and 2014.
 In early 2014, Craig made national headlines for saying more armed citizens would decrease the crime rate.
 Craig claimed in 2017 that crime was steadily decreasing since his taking office in 2013, with data from a new software system employed by Detroit showing a 5 percent decrease in violent crime in 2016.
 The Federal Bureau of Investigation disputed his claim, and suggested violent crime had actually increased 15.7 percent between 2015 and 2016.
-Craig rejected their assessment.
+Craig and others rejected their assessment.
 Detroit reported a 19 percent increase in homicide cases in 2020, with non-deadly shootings up 53 percent, though this was part of a trend of increasing crime nationwide, with homicide cases also rising above 50 percent in cities such as Boston and Chicago.

 In Craig's last five months as police chief (January 1-May 31, 2021), homicides in Detroit were up 27% and non-fatal shootings increased 44%.
-Craig blamed the COVID-19 pandemic for the uptick in crime.
+Craig blamed the COVID-19 pandemic and George Floyd riots for the increase in crime.

-In 2020, Craig criticized the Drug Enforcement Agency and the Bureau of Alcohol, Tobacco, Firearms and Explosives,Tresa Baldas, Detroit Police Chief James Craig blasts feds over serial killings: 'Own it', Detroit Free Press (March 3, 2022). alleging that the two federal agencies had used Kenyel Brown as an informant.
+In 2020, Craig criticized the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives, alleging that the two federal agencies had used Kenyel Brown as an informant.
 Craig pulled Detroit police officers out of a longstanding DEA-Detroit PDF task force.
-Craig also clashed with local judges and the Wayne County Prosecutor's Office, viewing bonds set for defendants as too low, and plea agreements and sentences too lenient.George Hunter, Craig, Worthy spar over violent criminal plea deals, Detroit News (August 29, 2020).
+Craig also clashed with local judges and the Wayne County Prosecutor's Office, viewing bonds set for defendants as too low, and plea agreements and sentences too lenient.
 County Prosecutor Kym Worthy responded by suggesting that the police department's investigations were often inadequate, and upon Craig's departure as chief suggested that Craig was a "glory seeker."

 At times, Craig made headlines by describing people involved in mass shootings in the city as "urban terrorists".
 In December 2015, Craig said that terrorists are unlikely to attack Detroit because so many residents have concealed carry permits.

-In January 2016, Detroit Mayor Mike Duggan designated Craig as the city's deputy mayor.
 In 2022, Duggan criticized Craig's record as police chief, noting that violent crime in Detroit did not decline until after the appointment, in June 2021, of James White as Craig's successor.
+At both the first year and the last year of Craig's tenure, Detroit was ranked by the FBI as the most violent large city in the United States.